 Eric Jurenas is a graduate of Juilliard School and gave his debut at the Wiener Staatsoper, performing Natasha in Eötvös’ Tri Sestri.
-While at Wiener Staatsoper, he created the part of Guardian Angel in O. Neuwirth’s Orlando, chosen by Opernwelt as ‘Best World-Premiere of the Year’.
+Also at Wiener Staatsoper, he created the part of Guardian Angel in O. Neuwirth’s Orlando, chosen by Opernwelt as ‘Best World-Premiere of the Year’.

-Further commitments include Rinaldo with with Ensemble Matheus for Theater an der Wien, Opéra Royal de Versailles and Philharmonie Moscow, Natasha and Arsamene in Xerxes at Oper Frankfurt, Arbace & Fulvio in Catone in Utica at the Glimmerglass Festival, Fidi Wagner in Dorman’s world-premiere of Wahnfried at Staatstheater Karlsruhe, Refugee in Dove’s Flight with Opera Lafayette, title role in Orlando at the Kammeroper Wien, Narciso in Agrippina at the Royal Opera House, the Münchner Opernfestspiele and the Komische Oper Berlin, the title role of Ayres’s Peter Pan, and Herald in Medea by A. Reimann at Komische Oper Berlin.
+Engagements include the world premiere of Rinaldo with Ensemble Matheus for Theatre an der Wien, Opéra Royal de Versailles and Philharmonie Moscow, Natasha and Arsamene in Xerxes at Oper Frankfurt, Arbace & Fulvio in Catone in Utica at the Glimmerglass Festival, Fidi Wagner in Dorman’s world-premiere of Wahnfried at Staatstheater Karlsruhe, Refugee in Dove’s Flight with Opera Lafayette, title role in Orlando at the Kammeroper Wien, Narciso in Agrippina at the Royal Opera House, the Münchner Opernfestspiele and the Komische Oper Berlin, the title role of Ayres’s Peter Pan, and Herald in Medea by A. Reimann at Komische Oper Berlin.

 Image Francis Logan